 Since 2010, the University of Oxford has run a scheme to recognise inspirational teachers from UK state schools and colleges.
 This award scheme recognises the crucial role teachers play in encouraging talented students in their schools or colleges.
 Each year, current first-year Oxford undergraduates from UK state schools or colleges with a limited history of sending students to Oxford are asked if they would like to nominate an inspirational teacher.

 You may wish to accompany your child on a visit to an Open Day.
 All colleges and departments will be open to prospective students on Oxford University Open Days.
-The 2021 Open Days are provisionally scheduled on Wednesday 30 June, Thursday 1 July and Friday 17 September.
+The 2022 Open Days are provisionally scheduled on 29 and 30 June, and 16 September.
 For more information on our Open days see here.

 If you can’t make an Open Day or outreach event in Oxford, you should feel free to come and see us to find out for yourself what Oxford is really like.